ehteshamkhaja/jenkins-eks-springboot-app/README.md

 Once the password is provided, Install the suggested plugins, and Create an user for jenkins and save.
 Relogin with the user again.

-We also need the below installations.
+We also need the below installations on Jenkins Server.

 a.
 Install awscli